AmpereComputing/terraform-azure-ampere-vm/README.md

 ## What exactly is Terraform doing

 The goal of this code is to supply the minimal ammount of information to quickly have working Ampere virtual machine on ["Azure"](https://azure.microsoft.com/en-us/).
-This instance is configured with metadata to install required software, configure itself.
+This instance is configured with metadata to install required software and configure itself.

 Addtional tasks performed by this code: